gdiet/backup/README.md

 ### Run The H2 Database Server In TCP Mode

 For demonstration, investigation or debugging it might be interesting to examine the DedupFS database while the DedupFS file system is mounted.
-For this, run a H2 TCP server locally, e.g.
+For this, run an H2 TCP server locally, e.g.

     java -cp "h2-2.1.214.jar" org.h2.tools.Server -tcp -tcpPort 9876